Deep Breathing and Relaxation

 Emma Seppälä, PhD, Science Director of Stanford University’s Center for Compassion and Altruism Research and Education conducted two studies related to emotions and breathing.
 In the first study, she showed that different emotional states are associated with distinct respiration patterns.
 In the follow-up study, she showed that the specific breathing patterns created specific emotions.
 So with simple breathing we can change our emotions.
 For the better.

 And now, when you have a stressful situation, please remember, that simple, slow, and deep breathing will change the physiology of your body.
-It helps your body to calm down, reduce your stress level and as a
+It helps your body to calm down, reduce your stress level and as a bonus, it also improves your physical and mental health.

 Source